quicwg/multipath/draft-lmbdhk-quic-multipath.md

 ## Path Closure

 {{fig-example-path-close1}} illustrates an example of path closing when both the client and the server use non-zero length CIDs.
-Path identifier type 0x00 is chosen.
-In this case, we are going to close the first path.
-For the first path, the server's 1-RTT packets use DCID C1, which has a sequence number of 1;
-the client's 1-RTT packets use DCID S2, which has a sequence number of 2.
+For the first path, the server's 1-RTT packets use DCID C1, which has a sequence number of 1; the client's 1-RTT packets use DCID S2, which has a sequence number of 2.
 For the second path, the server's 1-RTT packets use DCID C2, which has a sequence number of 2; the client's 1-RTT packets use CID S3, which has a sequence number of 3.
 Note that two paths use different packet number spaces.
+In this case, the client is going to close the first path.
+It identifies the path by the sequence number of the received packet's DCID over that path (path identifier type 0x00), hence using a path_id 1.
+In reply, the server confirms the path using the sequence number of the received packet's DCID over that path (path identifier type 0x00), which corresponds to a path_id 2.
+Both the client and the server can close the path after receiving the RETIRE_CONNECTION_ID frame for that path.

 ~~~
   Client                                                      Server